Performing the Prophet’s Hajj: A Practical Guide for Bangladeshi Pilgrims

 The best of supplication is the supplication of the Day of Arafat.
 And the best of what I and the prophets before me have said is:

-None has the right to be worshipped but Allah, alone without a partner.
+Meaning: None has the right to be worshipped but Allah alone, without a partner.
 To Him belongs all that exists, and to Him is the praise, and He is powerful over all things.
 [Sahih al-Bukhari (Hadith 6404) & Sahih Muslim (Hadith 2691)]

 Journey to Muzdalifah